Anuhea

-Rylee Anuheakeʻalaokalokelani Jenkins (born December 10, 1985), better known as Anuhea, is an American musician, singer and songwriter.
+Rylee Anuheakeʻalaokalokelani Jenkins (born December 10, 1985), known professionally as Anuhea, is a Hawaiian musician, singer, and songwriter.

-Early life
+Early life and education

 Anuhea grew up in Makawao, Hawaii on the island of Maui.
 She is of Hawaiian, Chinese, German, Welsh, and Native American descent.
 Anuhea graduated from Kamehameha Schools in 2003.
 Upon graduation she attended Chapman University in Orange County, California but left in 2005.
 She competed in the 2006 Miss Maui Pageant where she won Miss Congeniality and 2nd Runner Up.

 Career

 Anuhea's self-titled debut album Anuhea was released on April 21, 2009.
 Her second album For Love was released on February 14, 2012.
 She recorded a live album titled Butterflies: Anuhea Live that was released on September 17, 2013, through Mailboat Records, a record label started by Jimmy Buffett.
 Anuhea released a Christmas EP All Is Bright on November 13, 2015, and another EP titled Shoulders on February 5, 2016.
 Her latest album Follow Me was released on October 6, 2017.

 The single "Right Love, Wrong Time" was picked as iTunes (USA) single of the week.
 In May 2010, Anuhea recorded and released on iTunes a remake of Estelle's "Come Over Love" which hit number one on many Hawaii and Pacific Island radio stations.
 On May 30, 2010, Anuhea won her first 2 Na Hoku Hanohano awards for Most Promising Artist and Contemporary Album of the Year.
 She has performed and toured with artists such as SOJA, Kimie, Tenelle, George 'Fiji' Veikoso, Cas Haley, Jack Johnson, Ziggy Marley, Taj Mahal and Jake Shimabukuro.